-1 Programme MBA/IMG 2 Semester Odd 3 Type of course Elective 4 Code of the subject MS001 5 Title of the subject Digital Production System 6 Any prerequisite Operations Management 7 L-T-P 3-0-0 8 Learning Objectives of Upon successful completion of the course, student should the subject be able to: Appreciate role of digital manufacturing.
+5 Title of the subject Digital Production System 6 Any prerequisite Operations Management 7 L-T-P 3-0-0 8 Learning Objectives of the Upon successful completion of the course, student should be able subject to: Appreciate role of digital manufacturing.
 Analyse various computing models.
 Employ information and communication technologies for design of digital production systems.
 9 Brief Contents Science of digital manufacturing: operation mode and architecture of digital manufacturing system, Modeling theory and method of digital manufacturing science, Theory system of digital manufacturing science, Computing manufacturing in digital manufacturing science: computing manufacturing methodology, Manufacturing computational model, Theoretical units in manufacturing computing, Manufacturing informatics in digital manufacturing science: Principal properties of manufacturing information, Measurement, Synthesis and materialization of manufacturing information, Integration, sharing and security of manufacturing information, Intelligent manufacturing in digital manufacturing science: Intelligent multi-information sensing and fusion in the manufacturing process, Knowledge engineering in the whole life cycle of manufacturing product, Autonomy, Self-learning, Adapting of manufacturing system, Intelligent manufacturing system 10 Contents for lab No

 1 Programme MBA/IMG

 2 Semester Even

 3 Type of course Elective

 4 Code of the subject MS002

-5 Title of the subject IT Products and Intellectual Property Rights

-6 Any prerequisite No

-7 L-T-P 3-0-0

-8 Learning Objectives of The course is designed to impart the value driven IT

-the subject products development including software, and

-firmware/hardware of different industrial requirements.

-Through understanding of the Intellectual property rights,

-the learner acquaint with the protection of new IT product

-from business threat.
+5 Title of the subject IT Products and Intellectual Property Rights 6 Any prerequisite No 7 L-T-P 3-0-0 8 Learning Objectives of the The course is designed to impart the value driven IT products subject development including software, and firmware/hardware of different industrial requirements.
+Through understanding of the Intellectual property rights, the learner acquaint with the protection of new IT product from business threat.
 9 Brief Contents Industry Need analysis for IT product development, The Design thinking for new IT product development, Tools and Techniques of IT product development, Software design analysis, Firmware design, Product prototyping, Value analysis, Intellectual property rights for Software and Firmware, Industry-Market fit performance, Evaluation of product 10 Contents for lab No

-1 Programme MBA/IMG 2 Semester Odd 3 Type of course Elective 4 Code of the subject MS003 5 Title of the subject Management of Digital Technologies 6 Any prerequisite No 7 L-T-P 3-0-0 8 Learning Objectives of The course has been designed to provide comprehensive the subject and in-depth coverage of all important aspects of modern digital technologies on the principle of industrial applications to maximize the efficiency, effectiveness and business performance.
+1 Programme MBA/IMG

+2 Semester Odd

+3 Type of course Elective

+4 Code of the subject MS003

+5 Title of the subject Management of Digital Technologies 6 Any prerequisite No 7 L-T-P 3-0-0 8 Learning Objectives of the subject The course has been designed to provide comprehensive and in-depth coverage of all important aspects of modern digital technologies on the principle of industrial applications to maximize the efficiency, effectiveness and business performance.
 It is primarily intended for students who wish to pursue a career in mapping industrial design on the digital system.
 9 Brief Contents Introduction of Industry 4.0.
 Business System engineering and Management through Digital Technologies, Digital Transformation and Business Transition to industrial revolution 5.0.
 Concepts of Industry 5.0-sustainability, human centricity and system resilience through digital technologies, Understanding Blockchain principles, technology and its applications, Introduction of sensory inputs, data acquisition and applications, Introduction of Business data cloud and management, Human-system interface concept, principles, and design, Introduction of Cyber Physical System and understanding design cases 10 Contents for lab No